SalihuDickson/create-project/README.md

 MIT

-feel free to clone this repo and modify it to for your needs
+feel free to clone this repo and modify it to fit your needs